18 Nov Top Property Manager FAQ’s Answered

 What are the estimated cleaning costs?
 What does it include?

 This one also depends on the size of the house, and the condition it’s in when we receive it.
 Ideally between tenants the property will need a fairly quick wipe-down and broom sweeping.
-Our tenants are coached on the importance of maintaining their rental and doing a thorough cleaning job prior to their move out.
+Our residents are coached on the importance of maintaining their rental and doing a thorough cleaning job before their move out.
 We work with several cleaning companies, and it could cost between $50.00 and $400.00 depending on size and condition.

 What is the minimum credit score that a tenant will qualify?